cbilson/Camp/README.md

-** RED ALERT **

-Pre-usable software ahead.

 # camp

-Camp is a tool to make it easy to use ClojureCLR.
+Camp is a tool that makes it easy to use ClojureCLR.

 	- Create a new project.
 	- Fetch dependencies.
 	- Compile it.
 	- Run it.
 	- Open a REPL on it.
 	- Package and deploy to nuget.org.

 ## Camp Philosophy